Table of Contents

 Are React and React.js the same?

 Yes, they are identical.
 React is sometimes called React.js to emphasize that it is a JavaScript library.
-Both names refer to the same web interface building technology.
+Both names refer to the same technology for building web interfaces.

 Do I need to know JavaScript to learn React?

 Yes.
-React is JavaScript-based, so you need to know JS fundamentals such as variables, functions, arrays, objects, and ES6 syntax to work with components, props, and state.
-Without this knowledge, you will not be able to use React properly.
+React is JavaScript-based, so you need to understand JavaScript fundamentals such as variables, functions, arrays, objects, and ES6 syntax to work with components, props, and state.
+Without this knowledge, you cannot use React effectively.

 Is React only for big applications?